Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Experiment Setup

 \section{Experiment Setup}

 To demonstrate the effectiveness of our proposed method, we conduct a comprehensive evaluation across multiple dimensions.
 This section presents the experimental configuration, including research questions, instruction dataset construction, baseline models, evaluation benchmarks, and implementation details.
-Our experimental design is structured to address the following four research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How effective is IFIM in improving the instruction following capability while maintaining the infilling capability of code LLMs for code completion? \item \textbf{RQ2}: How do different IFIM modes affect the performance of IFIM-trained code LLMs? \item \textbf{RQ3}: What is the impact of varying the proportion of IFIM-processed data in the instruction tuning dataset? \item \textbf{RQ4}: Does representing instructions as a dedicated component outperform using instructions as inline comments? \end{itemize}
+Our experimental design is structured to address the following four research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How effective is IFIM in improving the instruction following capability while maintaining the infilling capability of code LLMs for code completion? \item \textbf{RQ2}: How do different IFIM modes affect the performance of IFIM-trained code LLMs? \item \textbf{RQ3}: What is the impact of varying the proportion of IFIM-processed data in the instruction tuning dataset? \item \textbf{RQ4}: Is representing instructions as a dedicated component effective? \item \textbf{RQ5}: To what extent does the code generated by IFIM-trained models align with completion instructions? \end{itemize}